kadena-io/pact/docs/en/pact-reference.md

 ```

 ### Composing capabilities
-Finally, capabilities can be _composed_, in order to bring multiple capabilities into a single scope.
+Capabilities can be _composed_, in order to bring multiple capabilities into a single scope.
 Imagine
 that our use case required the USER_KEYSET capability but also that OPERATE_ADMIN had additionally signed
 the transaction.
 We can compose these into a new composite capability: